Provident Financial Services (PFS)

 9. Return on Equity

-Over the last five years, Provident Financial Services has averaged an ROE of 8.8%, respectable for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
+Over the last five years, Provident Financial Services has averaged an ROE of 8.9%, uninspiring for a company operating in a sector where the average shakes out around 7.5%.

-10. Key Takeaways from Provident Financial Services’s Q3 Results
+10. Key Takeaways from Provident Financial Services’s Q4 Results

 11. Is Now The Time To Buy Provident Financial Services?

-Provident Financial Services isn’t a terrible business, but it doesn’t pass our quality test.
-Although its revenue growth was exceptional over the last five years, it’s expected to deteriorate over the next 12 months and its TBVPS growth was weak over the last five years.
-And while the company’s net interest income growth was exceptional over the last five years, the downside is its net interest margin indicates a disadvantaged starting point for the overall profitability of the business.
+Provident Financial Services’s business quality ultimately falls short of our standards.
+Although its revenue growth was impressive over the last five years, it’s expected to deteriorate over the next 12 months and its TBVPS growth was weak over the last five years.
+And while the company’s net interest income growth was exceptional over the last five years, the downside is its estimated sales for the next 12 months are weak.

 Provident Financial Services’s P/B ratio based on the next 12 months is 0.9x.
-While this valuation is fair, the upside isn’t great compared to the potential downside.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
 We're fairly confident there are better stocks to buy right now.